MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/design-details-planning-parameters.md

 4. If there is more gross demand due before the ending date of the forward-scheduled order proposal, and this demand brings the currently calculated projected available inventory below the safety stock quantity, the order quantity is increased to make up the deficit.
 The suggested supply order is then scheduled backward from the due date of the gross demand that would have violated the safety stock quantity.
 5. If the **Time Bucket** field is not filled in, only the gross demand on the same due date will be added.

      The following reorder period fields also play a role in defining how much to reorder: **Rescheduling Period**, **Lot Accumulation Period**, and **Dampener Period**.
-For more information, see the "Optimize When and How Much to Reorder" section.
+For more information, see the "Optimise When and How Much to Reorder" section.

 ### <a name="reordering-policies"></a>Reordering Policies
 The following reordering policies affect the quantity that is being reordered.